Touch Football Australia

 In this Policy:

-Competition means any competition, event, tournament or league registered or carried out by TFA, or Affiliates including pre-season, season proper, finals series and any post season tournament, event, or knockout cup competition and any other Touch Football competition, event or tournament.
+Competition means any competition, tournament or league registered or carried out by the TFA, the States or an Affiliate including the pre-season, season proper, finals series and any post season tournament or knockout cup competition and any other football competition or tournament.

-Match means a game of Touch Football and includes any match staged, participated in, sanctioned by, or played under the auspices of TFA or Affiliates (including any match held as part of a Competition).
+Match means a game of Touch Football and includes any match staged, participated in, sanctioned by, or played under the auspices of TFA, the States or a Competition Administrator (including any match held as part of a Competition).

-Match Official means any person in charge of safety or any other person appointed by TFA, the States or an administrator to assume responsibility in connection with a Match.
+Match Official means any person in charge of safety or any other person appointed by TFA, the States or a Competition Administrator to assume responsibility in connection with a Match.

 Minor means any person younger than 18 years of age.

-NRL Account means a person's login credentials and personal account for accessing the NRL digital network, including TFA’s MySideline registration platform, the NRL website and application and fantasy/tipping websites and applications, etc.
+NRL Account means a person's login credentials and personal account for accessing the NRL digital network, including the NRL website and application and fantasy/tipping websites and applications etc.

 TFA Rules means its constitution, rules, regulations, policies and procedures and any other ancillary document that governs TFA in administering the game of Touch Football, as promulgated and amended from time to time.